"Whoever has no lobby is out"

 Daniel Mies / Flickr (CC BY-NC-SA 4.0)

-Through broadcasting councils, all ARD stations and ZDF are controlled by a television council.
+All ARD stations and ZDF are controlled by broadcasting councils.
 It's member organisations are determined by the respective broadcasting treaty.
 The members of the Broadcasting Councils are appointed for four, five or six years, depending on the broadcaster, by the associations named in the Interstate Broadcasting Treaty.

 The representatives of churches, trade unions, environmental, women's and youth associations etc. are to ensure that diversity of opinion is guaranteed, that the broadcasting mandate is fulfilled and that all socially relevant groups appear in the programmes.
 Members are also representatives of the Länder in the respective broadcasting area, and in the case of ZDF also representatives of the Federal Government.